gabors-data-analysis/da_case_studies/README.md

 # da_case_studies
-Codes for case studies for the Bekes-Kezdi Data Analysis textbook

-(c) Cambridge University Press, 2020
+Data Analysis for Business, Economics, and Policy

+by Gábor Békés (CEU) and Gábor Kézdi (U. Michigan)

+Graduate textbook forthcoming (December 2020) by Cambridge University Press

 ## Organization
 1. Each case study has a separate folder.